-“Well, what do we do about Mother’s Day?,” a father wanted to know.
+“Well, what do we do about the upcoming holidays?,” a father wanted to know.
 You see, he was dealing with an adult teenager whom he had recently asked to leave their home.
 The son’s life was overrun by self-damaging things and he had no interest in changing.
 The parents had struggled and prayed long and hard about it, and rightfully concluded that it was time to ask their prodigal to go live somewhere else.

 But they didn’t know what to do next.
 Asking their son to leave home changed everything about the way they thought things would go within their family.
 They were not prepared for it.
 In a tear-filled conversation, this father wondered – “Doesn’t inviting my son home for dinner mean we’re back to supporting his poor choices?”

 The dilemma for every parent dealing with a child who exchanges a healthy life for an immoral lifestyle is this: how do we manage the day to day interactions with that child?

 Let me encourage you if you are in a similar situation.
 Hang in there, and remain hopeful.
 Don’t back down.
 A good relationship with your child who has reached adulthood doesn’t mean you will never have conflict or always agree with their decisions.
 For parents it is important to love their older child, even when they continue to make destructive decisions.
 Eventually, the child will come to his senses and he needs to know you’ll be there for him on the other side of the struggle.

 When dealing with an older child, as with a younger child as well, it is extremely important to practice unconditional love.
 It is love that is given across a bridge of friendship that doesn’t end when the the older child lives immorally, or chooses poorly.
 It is a love that provides a way of return to a closer relationship when the child finally returns to right thinking.